bioboot/bggn213_W22/schedule.md

 ---
-<a name="8"></a>
+<a name="13"></a>
-## Week 8: Essential UNIX for bioinformatics
+## Week 13: Essential UNIX for bioinformatics

 **Topics:**
 Bioinformatics on the command line, Why do we use UNIX for bioinformatics?
-UNIX philosophy, 21 Key commands, Understanding processes, File system structure, Connecting to remote servers, Redirection, streams and pipes, Workflows for batch processing, Organizing computational projects.
+UNIX philosophy, 21 Key commands, Understanding processes, File system structure, Connecting to remote servers, Redirection, streams and pipes, Workflows for batch processing, Organizing computational projects,  Going further with your own computer in the cloud, Launching and using AWS EC2 instances (A.K.A.
+Virtual Machines).

 **Goals:**